Turkeys are large birds that belong to the genus Meleagris. They are considered common and native to North America.

 It is essentially bred commercially for meat production.
 The turkey was created by crossing the White Holland and the Broad Breasted Bronze turkey.

 It was also intentionally developed with white feathers to avoid discoloration under the skin for a perfect dressing.
-These turkey varieties grow abnormally fast and are a favorite of commercial farmers because they have high food conversion ratio.
+These turkey varieties grow abnormally fast and are a favorite of commercial farmers because they have a high food conversion ratio.

 They are also prone to diseases associated with being overweight.
 Their weight also hinders their movement since they can’t fly or walk well.
 Regarding taste, their meat doesn’t taste as good as other breeds.